yingweiwo

 Additional Infomation

-Fluorene is a white leaflets.
-Sublimes easily under a vacuum.
-Fluorescent when impure.
+Fluorene is a white, flake-like molecule that sublimates easily under vacuum and exhibits fluorescence when impure.
 (NTP, 1992)

-Fluorene is an ortho-fused tricyclic hydrocarbon that is a major component of fossil fuels and their derivatives It is an ortho-fused polycyclic arene and an ortho-fused tricyclic hydrocarbon.
+Fluorene is an ortho-fused tricyclic hydrocarbon and a major component of fossil fuels and their derivatives.
+It is both an ortho-fused polycyclic aromatic hydrocarbon and an ortho-fused tricyclic hydrocarbon.

-Fluorene is one of over 100 different polycyclic aromatic hydrocarbons (PAHs).
-PAHs are chemicals that are formed during the incomplete burning organic substances, such as fossil fuels.
-They are usually found as a mixture containing two or more of these compounds.
+Fluorene is one of more than 100 polycyclic aromatic hydrocarbons (PAHs).
+PAHs are chemical substances formed during the incomplete combustion of organic matter (such as fossil fuels).
+They usually exist as mixtures of two or more compounds.
 (L10)

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.